Individual Retirement Account (IRA)

 Contributions

-IRA account owners must fund their accounts to contribute and have a maximum contribution limit of $7,000 per year or $8,000 for individuals age 50 or older in 2024.
+IRA account owners must fund their accounts to contribute and have a maximum contribution limit of $7,000 per year or $8,000 for individuals age 50 or older in both 2024 and 2025.

 401(k) contributions are taken automatically from paychecks, and employers offer to match a percentage of employee contributions up to the annual contribution limit.